Bookrage001/osc/resources/docs/user-guide/session-file.md

 ]
 ```

-It can also be a self invoking function that returns an array of tab objects :
+It can also be a javascript self invoking function that returns an array of [tab objects](#tab-object) :

 ```js
 (function(){